 Each event centred around a sand drawing of a large-scale portrait of a casualty from the First World War, designed by local sand artists.
 At Weston-super-Mare beach, over the course of several hours, a portrait of Lieutenant Colonel John Hay Maitland from the First World War emerged from the sand and later in the evening was washed away by the tide in a final moment of goodbye. (see biog below)

-Carol Ann Duffy has written a poem especially for the moment, to be read by individuals, families and communities on the day.
-(Below)
+Carol Ann Duffy wrote a new poem ‘The Wound in Time’ especially for the moment, which was read by individuals, families and communities on the day. (see below)

 Lieutenant Colonel John Hay Maitland Hardyman

 In May 2018, John Hardyman, aged only 23, became the youngest Lieutenant Colonel in the British Army.
 He was born in Bath to Eglantine Henrietta Keith and George Hardyman, with three brothers and two sisters.